lnicastro/MCS/README.md

 ## Known issues

 - PCRE on Mac OS

-Mac OS with a recent version of Xcode (4.2 or later) use `clang` as default compiler, whereas MCS requires `gcc`.
+systems with a recent version of Xcode (4.2 or later) use `clang` as default compiler, whereas MCS requires `gcc`.
 Apparently, at some point, the Ports installed PCRE libraries became incompatible with calls from `gcc` (at least v.6) compiled libraries (or buggy) and at runtime one can get an error like this:
 ```
 dyld: lazy symbol binding failed: Symbol not found: __ZN7pcrecpp2RE4InitERKNSt7__cxx1112basic_stringIcSt11char_traitsIcESaIcEEEPKNS_10RE_OptionsE